 Picture this: you prepare a tasty meal full of your favorite spices and set it on the table.
 Out of the corner of your eye, you catch your cat creeping up on your plate.
 You can’t help but wonder if your cat can taste the spicy food.

 Frankly, cats can’t taste the spices that you use on your food.
 Most likely, they get drawn by the dishes because of their ingredients.
-If the meal has fish or chicken or beef, the cat will definitely come closer to take a bite.
+If the meal has fish, chicken, or beef, the cat will definitely come closer to take a bite.
 But don’t expect them to do so because of the spices you use.

 The Cat Palate